enjoiz/BSQLinjector/README.md

   --proxy	    Proxy to use. (--proxy=127.0.0.1:8080)

   --test	    Enable test mode.
 Do not send request, just show full payload.
+  --special	    Include all special characters in enumeration.
+  --start	    Start enumeration from specified character. (--start=10) --max		    Maximum characters to enumerate. (--max=10) --timeout	    Timeout in waiting for responses. (--timeout=20) --only-final	Stop showing each enumerated letter.
   --comma	    Encode comma.
   --bracket	    Add brackets to the end of substring function. --bracket="))" --hexspace	Use space instead of brackets to split hex values.
-  --special	    Include all special characters in enumeration.
-  --start	    Start enumeration from specified character. (--start=10) --max		    Maximum characters to enumerate. (--max=10) --timeout	    Timeout in waiting for responses. (--timeout=20) --verbose	    Show verbose messages.
+  --verbose	    Show verbose messages.
   ```